Psychology, PhD (Cognitive Science)

 The Doctor of Philosophy program in psychology with an emphasis on cognitive science at Arizona State University investigates core cognitive processes and applies multiple theoretical perspectives to understanding these processes.
 Doctoral candidates conduct both basic and translational research in the spirit of the New American University to generate solutions for real-world problems, such as improving children's reading comprehension.

 The Department of Psychology’s doctoral program offers collaborative and interdisciplinary training in innovative, mentored research that is tailored to the unique needs of student.
-Doctoral candidates will develop expertise in quantitative methods from one of the nation’s top ranked programs.
+Doctoral candidates will develop expertise in quantitative methods from one of the nation’s top-ranked programs.
 The program also offers a breadth of courses in cognitive processes such as decision making, dynamics, embodiment, language, memory, natural language processing, neuroscience, and perception and action.
-Careers in cognitive science can be anywhere from research, computer science, intelligence, marketing, speech synthesis, telecommunications, medicine and much more.
+Careers in cognitive science can be anywhere from research, computer science, intelligence, marketing, speech synthesis, telecommunications, medicine, informatics, and big data analysis.
 A graduate degree in cognitive science prepares you for any field that includes cognition and technology.

 Training in cognitive science follows an apprenticeship model.
 Students work closely with a mentor to complete required coursework, research training, a first-year project, a comprehensive examination and a doctoral dissertation.
 The goal of the program is to prepare students to become independent and creative scientists who publish findings in major, peer-reviewed outlets.